jsuarezruiz/awesome-xamarin-forms/README.md

 - [Signature Pad](https://github.com/xamarin/SignaturePad): makes capturing, saving, exporting, and displaying signatures extremely simple on iOS, Android and Windows.
 - [SimpleImageButton](https://github.com/mariusmuntean/SimpleImageButton): A customizable ImageButton for Xamarin.Forms, that also exposes pressed states.
 Works with iOS, Android, macOS, UWP and Tizen.
 - [SimpleXarts](https://github.com/manuelmeisen/SimpleXarts): Live update Xamarin.Forms charts.
 Customizable, bindable, easy to use.
+- [SkiaBar](https://github.com/MridulMalviya/SkiaBar): SKGLView used for showing progress in Xamarin.Forms.
 - [SkiaRate](https://github.com/clovisnicolas/SkiaRate): This library is using SkiaSharp to display a customisable RatingView.
 - [SkiaSharp.DiagramEngine](https://github.com/kevinbrunet/SkiaSharp.DiagramEngine): Using SkiaSharp with Xaml,Bindings and DataTemplates.
 - [SkiaSharp.Elements](https://github.com/FelipeNicoletto/SkiaSharp.Elements): Simple way to draw and interact with elements using the library SkiaSharp.
 Compatible with Xamarin Forms.